arpdut/SymptoCare/README.md

-# SymptoCare
+# SymptoCare: Empowering Health, Simplifying Care
-SymptoCare: Empowering Health, Simplifying Care
+SymptoCare is an innovative idea that aims to revolutionize Symptom Triaging, Diagnosis & Health Information.